its-tushar-bit/sonatype-firewall-extension/readme.md

 ## Experimental Feature Flags ##

-As new work is being developed, it can be hidden behind experimental feature flags.
-References to the currently available experimental feature flags can be maintained in `insight-brain-service/src/test/resources/config-dev.yml`.
+As new work is being developed, it can be hidden behind feature flags.
+New feature flags should be stored in the database.

+An easy way to do this is to add it to the `SystemConfigurationPropertyFeature` enum.
+When adding you can set `enabledWhenAbsent` to `false` if you want the feature to only be enabled if it's inside the database, or `true` if you want the feature to only be enabled if it's not inside the database.
+Typically, an experimental feature would start with `enabledWhenAbsent` set to `false`.
+When it's production-ready, it would either be removed from the enum, or have its `enabledWhenAbsent` changed to `true` (to still be able to disable it).
+This would be alongside an incremental script to delete it from the `system_configuration_property` table.